timfel/rubymirrors/README.md

 tinkering with their tools, thus impeding innovation.
 You only have to look at Emacs or Smalltalk to see what's possible when Programmers can extend their tools, all tools, in a language they feel comfortable in.
-If we have a standard mirror API, all tools that are written for Ruby can be shared across implementations, while at the same time allowing language implementers to use the facilities of their platform to provide optimal reflective capabilities without tying them to internals.
+If we have a standard mirror API, all tools that are written **for** Ruby, **in** Ruby, can be shared across implementations, while at the same time allowing language implementers to use the facilities of their platform to provide optimal reflective capabilities without tying them to internals.